brainsatplay/brainsatplay/README.md

 ## Contributing Guidelines
 If you've created a plugin for [brainsatplay], make sure to link to the source `package.json` file with a pull request to [components].

+We welcome anyone who would like to jump into the source code of our many [supporting libraries](#framework-libraries).
+At this time, however, **documentation changes may be a more appropriate entrypoint** for contribution to the Brains@Play Framework.
+Make sure to check out our [docs] repository and contribute there!

 ## Roadmap
 ♿ **Inclusive:** Extend [visualscript] to become a fully accessible visual programming system.
 Use the [accessify] library to guarantee accessibility support for resulting applications through multimodal I/O support.

 📡 **Backend Support:** Edit workspaces running in Node.js, local or the cloud.

 ## Acknowledgments
-[brainsatplay] is maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Joshua Brewster](https://github.com/joshbrew), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.
+This project is maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Joshua Brewster](https://github.com/joshbrew), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.

 ### Backers
 [Support us with a monthly donation](https://opencollective.com/brainsatplay#backer) and help us continue our activities!